 Proofread and edit

 After finishing with the letter, set it aside for a day or even a few hours, and then read through it again with fresh eyes—you’ll probably notice some changes you want to make.
 Always remember, one spelling or grammar mistake can be all it takes to turn off the hiring manager.
 The best option is to ask a friend or family member to give it a look.
 Ask them these two questions: Does this letter sell me as the best person for the job? and Does the cover letter get you excited?
 If the answer to either is “no,” or even slight hesitation, go back to your edit mode.
-And if you need some extra help, you can get your cover letter assessed with industry experts.
+And if you need some extra help, you can get your cover letter assessed by industry experts.

 We hope these tips help you in creating your first cover letter according to the job description.
 Follow career advice on InspiredResume.com for more information on resume writing, interviews, and expert opinions.